Analyze the performance of your API Endpoints

 WHERE parameters['app_name'] = 'explorer'

-If you want to monitor the number of errors per Endpoint over the last hour, you could do the following:
+If you want to monitor the number of errors per Endpoint over the last hour, you can run the following query:

 Errors in the last hour